rgmejiagroup/HaciendaOps/docs/quickstart.md

 ## Tutorials

-Before reviewing the tutorials, confirm you've completed and set up your development system with the [HaciendaOps prerequities](https://github.com/rgmejiagroup/HaciendaOps) section of the [Overview](./docs/overview.md) topic.
+Before reviewing the tutorials, confirm you've completed and set up your development system with the [Overview](./docs/overview.md) topic.

 After confirming your development system is ready to begin operating the API, the following topics highlight the most commonly used tasks in HaciendaOps: